 “And Sarah saw the son of Hagar the Egyptian, which she had born unto Abraham, mocking.
 Wherefore she said unto Abraham, Cast out this bondwoman and her son: for the son of this bondwoman shall not be heir with my son, even with Isaac.
 And the thing was very grievous in Abraham’s sight because of his son.
 And God said unto Abraham, Let it not be grievous in thy sight because of the lad, and because of thy bondwoman; in all that Sarah hath said unto thee, hearken unto her voice; for in Isaac shall thy seed be called.”
 (Gen 21:9-12)

-Notice that when God spoke to Abraham before he said «Sarah THY WIFE» yet now God is not acknowledging Hagar as Abraham's wife but He calls her «thy bondwoman».
+Notice that when God spoke to Abraham before he said «Sarah THY WIFE» yet now God is not acknowledging Hagar as Abraham’s wife but He calls her «thy bondwoman».
 In God’s eyes, Hagar was not elevated just because Abraham had slept with her and born him a son.
 In God’s eyes, she was a bondwoman he had a child with.
 Then He says «in all that Sarah hath said unto thee, hearken unto her voice».
 God says to the man to do what his wife tells him.
 He did not side with Abraham and told him to tell Sarah to subordinate herself and know her place.
 No, God fights for Sarah’s rights.
-She is in the right, she has been mistreated and humiliated by the whole arrangements and he needs to listen to her.
+She is in the right, she has been mistreated and humiliated by the whole arrangement and he needs to listen to her.
 God sides with Sarah.
-It says «the thing was very grievous in Abraham's sight» yet God agreed with Sarah.
-Abraham's judgment was not right.
+It says «the thing was very grievous in Abraham’s sight» yet God agreed with Sarah.
+Abraham’s judgment was not right.
 The one who would be a symbol of God’s freedom was not to be asked to suffer in silence unable to do anything about her situation.
 For many in those days, the firstborn would be even more important than the wife that hadn’t born him a son.
-Abraham was himself the firstborn of a long line with firstborns from Noah.
 The firstborn had a high status.
 But this tradition had to be broken in this situation, for it was the will of God.
-God rarely comes and speak to the patriarchs.
-But in this case God Himself interfered and had to tell Abraham that his wife and son by her, the second born, was the first born in God’s eyes.
+God rarely comes and speaks to the patriarchs.
+But in this case God Himself interfered and had to tell Abraham that his wife and son by her, the second-born, was the firstborn in God’s eyes.
 And Abraham had to send away his firstborn for the sake of his wife Sarah.